-The AUDIT COMMITTEE is responsible for auditing and preparing the approval of the company's annual financial statements, the auditing of the consolidated annual financial statements, the proposal on the distribution of profits, the Management Report and the Corporate Governance Report.
+The AUDIT COMMITTEE is responsible for auditing and preparing the approval of the company's annual financial statements, the auditing of the consolidated annual financial statements, the proposal on the distribution of profits, the Management Report and Group Management Report as well as the Corporate Governance Report.
 Considerable importance is attached to monitoring reporting processes and the effectiveness of the internal control, internal audit and risk management systems.
 Another important task carried out by the Audit Committee is to prepare the proposal of the Supervisory Board for selection of the auditor of the annual accounts, and the monitoring of the independence of the auditor.

 The PARCEL & LOGISTICS COMMITTEE supports the Management Board in preparing complex decisions on fundamental strategic issues impacting the Parcel & Logistics Division.
-The committee convened six times during the year under review, and reported to the Supervisory Board about the division's business results and any recommendations.